Do you live from the inside out or the outside in?

 Consider working on the three items below, one for the first three seasons of this year–winter, spring, and summer–and then using the fall to evaluate your progress.

 Begin to develop a strong sense of your own personal purpose by listening to your dreams and imagining how you want your life to be, even if you don’t feel great about yourself right now.
 You can read more about this here, here, and here.
+This helps you connect to yourself.

 The Long Version: